Random Planted Forest: a directly interpretable tree ensemble: Random Planted Forests

+The random planted forests algorithm depends on additional tuning parameters $\texttt{ntrees}$ which denotes the number of trees in the forest, $\texttt{t\_try}$ which corresponds to the $\texttt{m\_try}$ parameter from random forests, and $\texttt{split\_try}$ which imposes a mechanism similar to extremely random forests \citep{geurts2006extremely}.

-In order to reduce variance, an extension of Algorithm 3 similar to the extension in Subsection \ref{Forest} is considered.
-Again, we draw ntrees independent bootstrap samples $(Y_1^b,X_1^b),\dots,(Y_n^b,X_n^b)$ from our original data.
-On each of these bootstrap samples, we apply Algorithm 3 with two minor adjustments.
-Instead of minimizing over all $c\in\mathbb{R}$ satisfying the constraint (\ref{condition222}), in each iteration we uniformly at random select $\mathrm{split_{try}}$ values for each coordinate in each leaf $\mathcal{I}$ in each $t$-tree.
-For each coordinate $k$, the values are chosen (with replacement) from
+More precisely, in order to reduce variance, we extend Algorithm \ref{Algorithm: RPF 2} to a forest estimator similar to the random forest procedure.
+We draw $\texttt{ntrees}$ independent bootstrap samples $(Y_1^v,X_1^v), \dots, (Y_n^v,X_n^v)$ from our original data.
+On each of these bootstrap samples, we apply Algorithm \ref{Algorithm: RPF 2} with two minor adjustments.
+In each iteration step, given a coordinate $k$ and a leaf $\mathcal{I}_{t,l}$, we uniformly at random select $\texttt{split\_try}$ values $C_{t,l,k}$ (with replacement) from